 Metabolisable Energy (ME)

-The metabolisable energy of a food is the digestible energy less the energy lost in urine and combustible gases.
+The metabolisable energy of a food is the digestible energy less the energy lost in the urine and combustible gases.

 Net Energy (NE)

-The deduction of the heat increment of a food from its metabolisable energy gives the total of net energy value.
+The deduction of the heat increment of food from its metabolisable energy gives the total of net energy value.

 ‘Heat increment’ – can be defined as the heat loss of a nourished animal in excess of that lost by a fasting animal.
 (Frape, 2004).

-Figure 1 above illustrates these terms.
+Figure 1 below illustrates these terms.